 After a song has been written, it is very important that you take feedback about it from others.
 So, involve your friends (make sure they enjoy music), and constantly ask them for inputs about your songs.
 Their appreciation will keep you motivated and their criticism will help you write better.

-One last tip before I sign off - if the song that you have written, expresses what you are feeling, even if nobody else agrees with it, it is good enough.
+One last tip before we sign off - if the song that you have written, expresses what you are feeling, even if nobody else agrees with it, it is good enough.
 However, if it expresses your feelings and people are able to connect with it at some level, making them feel deeper or making them understand something in a better way, then your song is the best.